LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 ####Layer Usage

 Applications desiring Vulkan functionality beyond what the core API offers may use various layers or extensions.
-A layer cannot add new or modify existing Vulkan commands, but may offer extensions that do.
-A common use of layers is for API validation.
-A developer can use validation layers during application development, but during production the layers can be disabled by the application.
-Thus, eliminating the overhead of validating the application's usage of the API.
+A layer cannot introduce new Vulkan API entry-points not exposed in Vulkan.h, but may offer extensions that do.
+A common use of layers is for API validation which can be enabled by loading the layer during application development, but not loading the layer for application release.
+This eliminates the overhead of validating the application's usage of the API, something that wasn't available on some previous graphics APIs.

 Layers discovered by the loader are reported to the application via vkEnumerateInstanceLayerProperties.
-Layers are enabled at vkCreateInstance and are active for all Vulkan commands using the given VkIstance and any of it's child objects.
+Layers are enabled at vkCreateInstance and are active for all Vulkan commands using the given VkInstance and any of it's child objects.
 For example, the ppEnabledLayerNames array in the VkInstanceCreateInfo structure is used by the application to list the layer names to be enabled at vkCreateInstance.
-At vkCreateInstance and vkCreateDevice, the loader will construct call chains that include the application specified (enabled) layers.  vkCreateDevice will use the layers specified at vkCreateInstance. vkEnumerateDeviceLayerProperties and device layers are deprecated.
+At vkCreateInstance and vkCreateDevice, the loader will construct call chains that include the application specified (enabled) layers.
 Order is important in the ppEnabledLayerNames array; array element 0 is the topmost (closest to the application) layer inserted in the chain and the last array element is closest to the driver.

+**NOTE**: vkCreateDevice originally was able to select layers in a similar manner to vkCreateInstance.
+This lead to the concept of "instance layers" and "device layers".
+It was decided by Khronos to deprecate the "device layer" functionality and only consider "instance layers".
+Therefore, vkCreateDevice will use the layers specified at vkCreateInstance.
+Additionally, vkEnumerateDeviceLayerProperties has been deprecated.

 Developers may want to enable layers that are not enabled by the given application they are using.
 On Linux and Windows, the environment variable